Farukh is an Intellectual Forum Senior Research Associate.

 How has your career led to this?

-My experience and interaction at the multilateral level and in diplomacy in general across the world has lent itself to my continuing interest, whether it was participating in the First South-South Human Rights Forum (Beijing) or the NATO WMD Conference (Reykjavik) or the UNEP International Environmental Governance (Algiers), the goal was always to pursue understanding.
+My experience and interaction at the multilateral level and in diplomacy in general across the world has lent itself to my continuing interest.
+The work of diplomacy is never done - inside or outside its formal structures the goal is always to pursue understanding by seeking common ground.

 With experience in the UN General Assembly and Security Council in New York to the Conference on Disarmament and Human Rights Council in Geneva, I strive for inclusive multilateral solutions for global issues.
 As the Asia-Pacific Member on the Human Rights Council’s Working Group on Situations I endeavoured for balanced outcomes.
 My focus has always been to seek convergences and persevere with ‘Bridge-building’- as exemplified by the first ever OIC-EU Joint Resolution in history.